THE CONVENIENCE OUT OF THE INCONVENIENCE.

 But whatever supermarkets tried to do, it was not helpful.
 A single women of 90 years old would have to be at the supermarket door by 8 am to be allowed the freedom of grocery shopping.

 I have to be fair, somehow.
 In the UK, we are extremely lucky for the way many shops operate.
-There is not one store today that do not deliver.
+There is not one store today that does not deliver.
 Some online grocery stores deliver within 2-4 hours of ordering.
 This is convenience.

 SO WHAT HAPPENED SINCE THE BEGINNING OF 2020 WORTH TALKING ABOUT?